DavidJCullen/Data-Science-Portfolio-/index.md

 ## David Cullen Data Science Portfollio

-You can use the [editor on GitHub](https://github.com/DavidJCullen/Data-Science-Portfolio-/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Project Examples:

 This is an overview of projects I have completed using Python.